 Double chocolate banana bread- This double chocolate banana bread is filled and topped with chocolate chips, extra moist, and melt in your mouth delicious.

 Best ever chocolate cake- This decadent chocolate cake is made by making two simple cake layers with the easiest and most chocolaty chocolate frosting.
-This chocolate cake is a moist, fluffy, and rich chocolate cake that is not too sweet.

 If you tried this recipe, don’t forget to leave a rating and a comment below.
 We love hearing from you.